 Pretty silly, don’t you think?

-Here I cut out some shapes from brightly colored construction paper.
-We glued them down, added sticker eyes, and completed the monsters with crayons.
+I cut out some shapes from brightly colored construction paper.
+Then, we glued them down, added sticker eyes, and completed the monsters with crayons.

 This fine motor activity was inspired by a monster that I saw on Pleasantest Thing.
 Kids can create a monster by punching holes into a section of a paper towel tube.
 Then they add pipe cleaners and binder coils through the holes.
 The monster is completed with some silly sticker eyes.